HenSch90/SiD/Modul-F1_internationale_Studierende.md

 is:

-it1 (azufskein): … dem sozialen Kontakt zu Einheimischen?
+it1 (azufskein): … dem Kontakt zu Einheimischen?

-it2 (azufskstu): … dem sozialen Kontakt zu Studierenden?
+it2 (azufskstu): … dem Kontakt zu Studierenden?

-it3 (azufsklehr): … dem sozialen Kontakt zu Lehrenden?
+it3 (azufsklehr): … dem Kontakt zu Lehrenden?

 it4 (azuflernerf): … den gewonnenen fachlichen Kenntnissen?